The 5 Best Books About How Our Minds Work

 3. What Did I Improve Or Improve Upon?

 5. How Can I Do Things Better Tomorrow?

 By quickly jotting down the answers to these questions I am priming myself to look out for the things I am good at, and developing a habit of looking for the learning in everything I do.
-Seriously, these two exercise take less than 5 minutes and the evidence is pretty clear that in doing so I am actually building some new pathways in my brain that will increase my level of happiness.
+Seriously, these two exercises take less than 5 minutes, and the evidence is pretty clear that in doing so I am building some new pathways in my brain that will increase my level of happiness.

 5. Full Catastrophe Living